 This Valentine’s Day, why not escape to one of these spectacular locations.
 Here is our guide to some of Britain’s most romantic places to explore.

 Few things in these islands can match the natural beauty of the Lake District.
-These stunning English fells stand tall, hiding lengthy lakes amongst their sumptuous valleys.
+These stunning English fells stand tall, hiding lengthy lakes amongst sumptuous valleys.
 There are countless little villages worth staying in to get away from it all.
 It’s easy to see why the region inspired poets and writers like Wordsworth and Wainwright.

 The view from Haystacks with High Stile separating Ennerdale and Crummock Waters, The Lake District, Cunbria, England.